-Pump, motor and cast iron or nonmetallic baseplate assembly:

-Nonmetallic baseplates can easily be damaged in handling.
-Be careful to handle the baseplate gently and avoid any shocks.
-This assembly utilizes a wooden shipping pallet that should be left intact until final installation.
-The assembly should be forklifted on the pallet to the installation site and then removed only when ready to be installed.
-Sling around the pump discharge nozzle and around the motor-mounting end of the baseplate.
+Pump, motor and cast iron or non-metallic baseplate assembly: Non-metallic baseplates can easily be damaged in handling.
+Be careful to handle it gently and avoid any shocks.
+This assembly utilizes a wooden shipping palette that should be left intact until final installation.
+The assembly should be forklifted on the palette to the installation site and than removed only when ready to be installed.
+Sling around the pump discharge nozzle, and around the motor-mounting end of the baseplate as shown in Figure 3.
 Choker hitches must be used at both attachment points and pulled tight.
 The sling lengths should be adjusted to balance the load before attaching the lifting hook.
 Do not use slings through any lifting holes and be careful not to damage the baseplate material.